fjnn/hvl-ele201/_pages/lectures/l1-firstcode.md

 5. Create a platformio.ini and Copy the necessary content in it.
 6. Open the project using PlatformIO home page.
 7. Do the necessary changes after `/*USER CODE BEGIN 3*/` in **main.c**.
+8. Build and upload.
+9. Observe the three built-in LEDs.

 ## Exercise-2: Toggle an external LED
 Connect an LED by following the circuit diagram below and toggle it in every second.